wuancong/SYSU-MM01/README.md

 ## Citation
 If you use the dataset, please cite the following paper:

 Ancong Wu, Wei-Shi Zheng, Hong-Xing Yu, Shaogang Gong and Jianhuang Lai.
-RGB-Infrared Cross-Modality Person Re-Identification.
-IEEE International Conference on Computer Vision (ICCV), 2017.
+RGB-IR Person Re-Identification by Cross-Modality Similarity Preservation.
+International Journal of Computer Vision (IJCV), 2020.

 ## Dataset Description
 SYSU-MM01 contains RGB and IR images of 491 identities from 6 cameras including 4 RGB cameras and 2 IR cameras.
 RGB cameras work in bright scenarios while IR cameras work in dark scenario.
 There are totally 30,071 RGB images and 15,792 IR images in the dataset.